sahmadova03/ijc437-ijc445--music-chart-prediction/README.md

 > **Note:** Downloading the dataset via Kaggle requires Kaggle API credentials.
 > Alternatively, the CSV file can be manually placed in the `billboard_data/` directory.

+Detailed step-by-step instructions for running the code are provided in `RUN_INSTRUCTIONS.md`.

 ---

 ## Repository Structure